FabienRoger/WInfoForTwitter/README.md

 ```
 $ python server.py
 ```
-It can take up to ten minutes if you're not using an SSD.
+It can take up to ten minutes to start the server if you're not using an SSD.

 ## Current limitations and possible improvements